 The course gives you an informed space in which to figure out: what to write about, how to develop your characters and story world, how to link disparate material together, and how to shape an overall narrative arc.
 It also will expand your awareness of available options for the different forms and styles of novella-in-flash you can adopt, and the different narrative strategies you can employ.

 And it’s completely flexible.
 YOU CHOOSE when you write and how quickly you work through the course.
 So you can fit your writing easily around commitments to your job, caring responsibilities, your yoga classes, cleaning the fridge (once a week, right?), and those late-night Breaking Bad re-runs that you love so much.

 A description of how the course works can be found here.
 What you can expect in terms of outputs and outcomes is listed here.
-Four different course options are described here.
+Three different course options are described here.